MCP for Neo4j

 - STDIO (default): Standard MCP communication via stdin/stdout for desktop clients (Claude Desktop, VSCode)

-- HTTP: RESTful HTTP server with per-request Basic Authentication for web-based clients and multi-tenant scenarios
+- HTTP: RESTful HTTP server with per-request Bearer token or Basic Authentication for web-based clients and multi-tenant scenario.
+In case where the standard HTTP header "Authorization" can't be used, it's possible to configure a custom HTTP header for this scope.

 Key Differences